- LiveRamp Clean Room Documentation

 - Connect Your Data

-- Cloud-Based Data Connections
+- Connect to Cloud-Based Data

 - Configure a Databricks Delta Share Data Connection (Hybrid Pattern)